EADS woos Germany with job guarantees in BAE merger

-BERLIN EADS is open to talks about guaranteeing jobs in its planned merger with Britain's BAE Systems, its chief executive said, seeking to win Germany's support without it insisting on taking a stake, which could scupper a deal.
+BERLIN EADS EAD.PA is open to talks about guaranteeing jobs in its planned merger with Britain's BAE Systems BEAS.L, its chief executive said, seeking to win Germany's support without it insisting on taking a stake, which could scupper a deal.

 A string of potential stumbling blocks have emerged since the plan was announced last month, including conflicting political interests in Britain, France and Germany, as well as some shareholders' dissatisfaction with the terms of the deal.

 A key obstacle is Germany's demand that it maintain as much influence in the new group as France.
-That would entail Berlin buying a stake in EADS currently owned by carmaker Daimler, possibly through the KfW state development bank.
+That would entail Berlin buying a stake in EADS currently owned by carmaker Daimler (DAIGn.DE), possibly through the KfW state development bank.

 Enders has insisted any state role must be kept to a minimum to ensure the new company remains competitive.